Updated March 6, 2023

 2) Service: ITIL does the work of grouping what IT provides to business as a service.
-It delivers value to its customers by providing outcomes and in turn, achieve without bearing huge costs and risks associated when achieving these results.
+It delivers value to its customers by providing outcomes and, in turn, achieve without bearing huge costs and risks associated when achieving these results.

 3) Functions, Processes, and Roles:

 An organization usually is structured by its various functions.
 A function is a unit that performs certain activities and also is responsible for its outcomes.
 They are usually efficient and perform with specialization.
-Process improve the coordination and also control the functions.
-It can be said as an activity which is interrelated and designed so as to meet a particular objective.
+Process improve coordination and also control the functions.
+It can be said as an activity that is interrelated and designed so as to meet a particular objective.

 |DevOps, on the other hand, has six principles:

-1) Customer Centric Action: DevOps must be customer-centric as they are the ones who constantly invest in products and services.
+1) Customer-Centric Action: DevOps must be customer-centric as they are the ones who constantly invest in products and services.